M48 Chaparral: IFAAD

 A new concept, the "Interim Forward Area Air Defense" (IFAAD) evolved around the Sidewinder.
 The main concern was that at shorter distances the missile would not have time to lock onto the target before it flew out of range, so to serve this need a second vehicle based around the M61 Vulcan cannon was specified.
 Both would be aimed manually, eliminating the delay needed for a fire control system to develop a "solution".
-Neither vehicle concept had room for a search radar, so a separate radar system using datalink was developed for this role.
+Neither vehicle concept had room for a search radar, so a separate radar system using a datalink was developed for this role.

 The studies were completed in 1965 and the Chaparral program was begun.
 The first XMIM-72A missiles were delivered to the US Army in 1967.
 Ford developed the M730 vehicle, adapted from the M548, itself one of the many versions of the widely used M113.
 The first Chaparral battalion was deployed in May 1969.

 A small target-acquisition area radar, the AN/MPQ-49 Forward Area Alerting Radar (FAAR), was developed in 1966 to support the Chaparral/Vulcan system, although the FAAR is transported by the Gama Goat and thus not suitable for use in the front line.